Overview

 The Participation Fee is paid by MSR and not by the client.
 MSR has agreed not to charge clients

-referred through the Service fees or costs greater than the fees or costs MSR charges clients with
+referred through the Service, fees or costs greater than the fees or costs MSR charges clients with

 similar portfolios who were not referred through the Service.

-MSR generally pays Schwab a Non-Schwab Custody Fee if custody of a referred client’s account is
+MSR generally pays Schwab a Non-Schwab Custody Fee if custody of a referred client’s account

-client accounts be held in custody at Schwab.
+that client accounts be held in custody at Schwab.

 The Participation and Non-Schwab Custody Fees will be based on assets in accounts of MSR’s